 Elegant spa and market towns presiding over rolling, green landscapes.
 That's Gloucestershire.
-Trek between the clusters that make up the picture-perfect Cotswold villages or cycle off the beaten track through oaks and beeches in the massive Forest of Dean.
+Trek between the picture-perfect Cotswold villages or cycle off the beaten track through oaks and beeches in the massive Forest of Dean.
 Gloucestershire towns will give you a glimpse of regency high life as well as medieval market squares.
-The west county's lively sporting calendar is well packed with horse horses, country cricket and even annual Double Gloucester cheese rolling.
+The west county's lively sporting calendar is well packed with horses, country cricket and even annual Double Gloucester cheese rolling.
 There's never a shortage of attractions in Gloucestershire!

 Gloucestershire is everything that people love about rural England.
 It's rich in history, boasts idyllic landscapes, the architecture, and the goes on.
-In the centre of the area, you will find the breathtaking Cotswolds that consist of limestone hills of incomparable natural beauty whilst sheltering gorgeous towns and villages.
-Gloucester is a fitting county city with a stunning cathedral and is now bursting into life after it has recently been regenerated, all while the spa town of Cheltenham brims with Georgian elegance.
-In Gloucestershire, you can even trace the source of the River Thames or simply trek through the ancient and fantasy-like Forest of Dean.
+You will find the breathtaking Cotswolds that consist of limestone hills of incomparable natural beauty.
+Do it all while sheltering gorgeous towns and villages!
+Gloucester is a fitting county city with a stunning cathedral and is bursting into life after it has been regenerated.
+While the spa town of Cheltenham brims with Georgian elegance.
+In Gloucestershire, you can trace the source of the River Thames or trek through the ancient and fantasy-like Forest of Dean.

 Hidcote Manor Farm is easily accessible from both London and Birmingham, and lovers of the Cotswolds will find the farm irresistible.
-The tents are a stone’s throw from the honey-coloured limestone hamlet that clusters around the gorgeous National Trust gardens of Hidcote Manor.
-This picturesque farm is a haven for wildlife, with bird plots that are host to skylarks, lapwings, and finches.
-There are several badger setts around the farm too, and their inhabitants can be glimpsed in the summer evenings if you’re quiet enough!
+The Gloucestershire tents are a stone’s throw from the honey-coloured limestone hamlet that clusters around the gorgeous National Trust gardens of Hidcote Manor.
+This picturesque Gloucestershire is a haven for wildlife, with bird plots that are host to skylarks, lapwings, and finches.
+There are badger setts around the farm and they can be glimpsed in the summer evenings if you’re quiet enough!